Yukiroshi/Makimaki/README.md

 # MakiMaki
-Colored and improved icon sets from Maki and Temaki
+Optimized, colored and improved icon sets from Maki and Temaki